10 Things You Shouldn't Say When Quitting Your Job

 Subsequent employers may formally or informally seek input from your past employers, whose comments about your performance may be negatively influenced by your parting shots.

 Remember that reference checkers tend to side with management when there is a history of conflict with an employee.
-Review this information on what employers can ask when checking your background.
-Contrary to what some people think, employers do more than verify job titles and dates of employment.
+Contrary to what some people think, employers do more than verify job titles and dates of employment, and there is a lot within the realm of the employer's rights as far as what employers can ask when checking your background

 How to Quit With Class